chris-dykes-j/chris-dykes-j/README.md

 ### About Me:

 - 🎓 Computer Programming student at Algonquin College.
-- 🥁 Code maestro by day, jazz drummer by night.
+- 🥁 Code monkey by day, jazz drummer by night.
 - 🎮 Fighting Game enthusiast.
 - 🐧 I use arch btw.